-We visited this park back in 2015 when it was pretty bare-bones, and had some flaky and rusty equipment.
-The playground has since been completely redone and just reopened this summer.
+We visited this park back in 2015 when it was pretty bare-bones and had some flaky and rusty equipment.
+The playground has since been completely redone and reopened summer 2017.
 Yay for new stuff!

 Skedaddle across the path and there are the adult swings, a “hang on!” overhead spinner, a stand-up spinner, a neat stand-alone vertical square cable climber, and the very cool play structure.
 There’s really no easy way up, which my kids took as a challenge to see who could freak me out the most.
 The NU-Edge X Plank Climb (let’s just call that the V climber) is new to us and quite interesting.
 There are also rock walls, a wall of logs, ropes, ladders, and once you get to the top: Four different slides.
 It was all a hit.

-On the south side of the chalet, and next to the beautiful Georges-Vanier library and cultural centre you’ll find the old-school concrete wading pool.
-The lifeguard looked pretty lonely as it was raining and chilly, but if you’re in the area, this could be a lovely spot to cool down.
+On the south side of the chalet, and next to the beautiful Georges-Vanier library and cultural centre is a new splash pad that replaced the outdated wading pool.

 Psst, right around the corner are some of the hottest Montreal restaurants like Joe Beef, Liverpool House etc (which are great for ADULT date nights!), but after playing we opted to head to the Atwater Market where we had an amazing feast at their outdoor restaurant area.